How to Grow Clematis

-If you have room a vigorous 10 or 20 ft. clematis vine, there are many wonderful cultivars that will fit the bill.
+If you have room for a vigorous 10- or 20-foot clematis vine, there are many wonderful cultivars that will fit the bill.
 There are also more compact varieties that are perfectly happy growing in a small garden or even in a pot on the patio.

 The standard clematis flower form is a large blossom with six or seven petals, measuring 5-6" across.
 There are also cultivars with smaller blossoms, double blossoms, and lovely bell-like flowers.
 Colors range from white to wine red, lavender to deep purple, and there are even a few yellow ones.

-Some trellises are overly ornate showpieces, not so well-suited to supporting plants.
+Some trellises are ornate showpieces, not suited to supporting plants.
 The Jardin Flower Trellis retains the classic lines of Tudor arches, but with a simpler, understated design that makes it easy for clematis to climb.

 It can take several years for a clematis vine to mature and begin flowering vigorously.
 To shorten the wait and help ensure your success, it's best to purchase a plant that's at least two years old.
 Look for a container-grown plant in a quart or gallon-size pot.
 If you're shopping for your clematis at a garden center or nursery, select a robust plant that's showing vigorous growth, rather than a weak plant with a beautiful picture.Where to Plant It